Skip to content

 ├── mod.rs # Re-exports for backward compatibility

-├── types.rs # Model, AggregatedModel, ModelList types
+├── types.rs # Model, AggregatedModel, ModelList, SingleModelResponse types

-├── metrics.rs # ModelMetrics tracking
+├── metrics.rs # ModelMetrics tracking (includes stampede metrics)

-├── cache.rs # ModelCache implementation
+├── cache.rs # ModelCache with stale-while-revalidate & singleflight

 ├── config.rs # ModelAggregationConfig